 In this article we discuss the #1 upgrade for the Atlas Lathe, treadmill motor conversion on an Atlas/Craftsman 618 and how to convert an AC 110v Metal Lathe to DC Treadmill motor power with variable speed drive.
 This conversion is absolutely awesome and highly recommended and should have been done by us a long time ago.
 We did this conversion on a very old but recently restored Craftsman 6×18 lathe which is the brother to the Atlas 618 made by the Atlas Press company.
 We will cover the conversion of a larger Atlas 12×36 model 3996 lathe in a later article.

 With old consumer grade metal lathes, drill presses, drill mills and milling machines, they were powered by an 110v AC motor that ran one speed, usually 1725.
 Different speeds were achieved by stopping the machine and changing the position of the belts on the different sized pulleys.
 Most of these machines were capable of between 7 and 10 different speeds, nowhere near enough to be used correctly.

-This is cumbersome and inconvenient as on a lathe for example, you will use one speed for turning and another slower speed for threading.
-Further to that sometimes you cannot get the speed you need for the diameter you are trying to machine.
+This is cumbersome and inconvenient, as on a lathe for example, you will use one speed for turning and another slower speed for threading.
+Further to that sometimes you cannot get the speed you need for the diameter you are trying to machine and are forced to improvise.
 Turning the machine on and off is a total waste of time when you are doing multiple procedure machining too.
 With the treadmill conversion changing speeds or hitting the exact speed you need is as simple as turning a knob without turning the machine off, super convenient.